alicescfernandes/isel_final_project/docs/dev_log.md

 ## 04/16/2025

 - [x] Adds Report code to the repo.
 Allows me to version control the repo
-- [X] Adds build system for report
+- [x] Adds build system for report
+- [x] Setup github workflows to compile the report on every commit to master

 ## 04/13/2025